What to do & When to do it

 • Draft your guest list (international guests need more notice).

-• Wedding website
+• Wedding website with practical information to your guests.

 9–12 Months before